Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Models, Assumptions, and Parameters

 \section{Models, Assumptions, and Parameters}

-Infectious diseases such as COVID-19 spread by contacts between people.
+Infectious diseases such as COVID-19 spread by contact between people.
 While various factors influence the spread of diseases, including COVID-19, we focus on a key ingredient that contributes to the spread of disease: the number of contacts between people and the distribution of the number of contacts (some people may have significantly more contacts than average).
-We simulate our mechanisms under two different types of standard epidemiological models: network-based and random-mixing based~\cite{keeling-eames}.
+We simulate our mechanisms under two different types of standard epidemiological models: network-based, random-mixing based~\cite{keeling-eames}.
+We use real-world data in our epidemiological models.
 Network-based models use an underlying \emph{fixed graph structure} that determines the disease propagation, while random mixing models such as the traditional differential equations-based SIR (or SEIR) allow contacts between random individuals in the population (though the average number of contacts might be the same in both models). \emph{We show that our mechanisms gives qualitatively similar benefits regardless of the specific models used in our simulations as well as the specific choice of parameters of the respective models.} These are discussed in detail in Section~\ref{sec:results}.